-Recent instructions include acting for Rebekah Brooks in the phone hacking trial; acting for the Football Association in the Hillsborough Inquests; for Fluor, Hugo Boss and Koch Industries in fatality cases; for the Princes Sporting Club who faced a charge of corporate manslaughter; for Highland (the Texas based hedge fund); for Aviva; for JC Decaux; and advising a number of financial institutions and individuals in respect of SFO, FCA and MCA investigations
+Recent instructions include acting for Rebekah Brooks in the phone hacking trial; acting for the Football Association in the Hillsborough Inquests; for Statoil in the In Amenas Inquests; for Fluor, Hugo Boss and Koch Industries in fatality cases; for the Princes Sporting Club who faced a charge of corporate manslaughter; for Highland (the Texas based hedge fund); for Aviva; and for JC Decaux.
+He also acts for various financial institutions (both public and private) and advises a number of individuals in respect of SFO and FCA and MCA investigations.

 Health & Safety and Inquests

 Apart from advisory and trial advocacy work, Jonathan Laidlaw QC has also appeared for a number of these companies in inquests.
-Most recently he has represented Fluor in the Greater Gabbard Wind Farm Inquest.
+Most recently he has represented Fluor in the Greater Gabbard Wind Farm Inquest, The Football Association in the Hillsborough Inquests and Statoil in the In Amenas Inquests.
 He also has experience in military inquests and coronial inquisitions arising from deaths overseas.

 As a junior Jonathan Laidlaw QC acted for Marconi in the unsuccessful prosecution brought against the company by the SFO and appeared for the Schreiber brothers in the Hatton Garden gold fraud.

-In silk he has returned to a fraud practice, much of it advisory and pre-charge in nature.
-Recent cases and instructions include: acting for Kevin Burrage, the under-bond dealer, in one of the largest diversion frauds prosecuted in this country; acting for the director of a highly successful building and maintenance company who was acquitted following a long-running trial brought by the Central Fraud Group; acting for James McCormick who faced fraud charges relating to the sale of fake bomb detection equipment to the Iraqi Government; and for an American hedge fund.
+In silk Jonathan Laidlaw QC has returned to a fraud practice, much of it advisory and pre-charge in nature.
+Recent cases include acting for Kevin Burrage, the under-bond dealer, in one of the largest diversion frauds prosecuted in this country; for the director of a highly successful building and maintenance company who was acquitted following a long-running trial brought by the Central Fraud Group; for James McCormick who faced fraud charges relating to the sale of fake bomb detection equipment to the Iraq Government; and for an American hedge fund.

 Professional Discipline and Sporting Tribunals

-The Legal 500 identifies Jonathan Laidlaw QC as a leading silk in the area of professional discipline and regulatory law and describe him as a "top-notch performer" and as "a well-respected silk with a niche in the sports world".
+Legal 500 have identified Jonathan Laidlaw QC as a leading silk in the area of professional discipline and regulatory law and have described him as a "top-notch performer" and as "a well-respected silk with a niche in the sports world".